 We then define a basic function which constructs a new string given an input string.
 A lot is happening there as we need to transform the string from a jni string to a C string to a rust string and back.
 The rust

-ffi libraries make this fairly safe though and later on we will link to some patterns we use in Shard to make this easier.
+ffi libraries make this fairly safe though and later on we will link to some patterns we use in Visly to make this easier.
 In a larger application this is not much of an issue as the glue code between Kotlin and Rust can be kept fairly small.

 We also need to update our